tekritesh/raspi/docs/assignment_2.md

 <Questions for Project>
 With reference to the project mentioned here <link>, here are some questions to explore the pieces and do a feasibility analysis.

+Importance of deep sleep is quite emminent.
+In that context 2 factors amongst many others that directly affect, are temperature and noise.
+While there are many applicances today that can take care of the ambient temperature, but there is no device that can reduce the ambient sound noise.
+So this project is an effort to try to cancel some frequencies of noise using existing home theatre speakers at home.

+In this case, I happen to have a stereo pair of Sonos One SL.
+So I will work with them.

+Tentative breakdown of this problem:

+- Testing Sonos Speaker APIs to control over Wifi
+- Connecting Microphone to RPi
+    - Testing BLE Microphone (nRF52840 with Digital Microphone)
+    - Streaming BLE Microphone to RPi
+    - USB Microphone
+- Testing Setup on PC before Raspberry Pi Deployment
+- Measure Transmission Latency to Play a Chirp Signal on Speaker over WiFi
+- Measure Frequency in Run time for the unit chirp signal
+- Realtime FFT to measure the chirp frequencies
+- Measure overall system delay
+    - Microphone Latency
+    - Processing Latency
+    - Speaker Latency
+- Productionize package to be deployed.

 ### 5.1 How do setup BLE work on RPI?
 The commandline *bluetoothctl* is a good way to turn/off and pair devices.